Master the craft of sending emails that convert

 Email is hands down the best way to communicate with your audience, build trust, and increase sales.
-Unlike Facebook and other social media, once someone gives you their email address, you have a direct way to communicate with them.
-Compare this with Facebook.
-You can build an email list of 100K FB fans, but only a small percentage of them will actually see your posts.
+Unlike Facebook and other social media, once someone gives you their email address, you have a direct line of communication.
+You can build a list of 100K FB fans, but only a small percentage of them will actually see your posts.

 The difference is simple; With email marketing, you can make the rules and control the customer experience.
 With social media, you can’t.

 If you’re not actively building your email list, you’re missing out on potential customers.

 Let’s face it.
 Almost all of your visitors will come to your online store and leave without buying anything.
 If you can capture their email, you can start ramping up your digital marketing and turn them into paying customers.

 Still not convinced?

-If you want to increase customer acquisition and marketing ROI, you need to grow your email list from scratch.
+If you want to increase customer acquisition and marketing ROI, you need to grow your email list.
 But how?

 We’ve reached out to some of the most prolific online entrepreneurs and email marketing experts to get the best tips for growing your eCommerce email list.

 Who do you want on your list?
 Seems like a simple question, but you can really mess this up.
-With a high‑end luxury product (high involvement purchase), you might turn off your ideal buyer with discounts.
+With a high-end luxury product (high involvement purchases), you might turn off your ideal buyer with discounts.
 You’d be better off trying to lure them in with a buyer’s guide.
 Selling consumable products online, on the other hand, is a low involvement purchase, so discounts might be the best way to grow that list.

 Once you have your buyer persona’s defined, you can better tailor your messages.
 Better messaging will result in an email list that turns into dollars.

 This is why knowing your list is the most critical first step.
 Here’s what the experts say: